 Historically, clinical trials have lacked diversity due to several key factors:

-Addressing this imbalance is both an ethical requirement and a scientific necessity.
-When trial cohorts are not genetically representative, variant associations may be population-specific, polygenic risk scores lose predictive validity across groups, and treatment response data reflects a narrow slice of the intended patient population — reducing the external validity of findings.
+Diversity matters because precision medicine's core function is predicting which treatments will work for which patients.
+If the research base excludes entire populations, those predictions are unreliable for the groups not represented.
+When trial cohorts are not genetically representative, variant associations may be population-specific, polygenic risk scores lose predictive validity across groups, and treatment response data reflects a narrow slice of the intended patient population, reducing the external validity of findings.

 Dr. Alicia Martin spoke to Sano Genetics in one of our podcast episodes about how a lack of diversity in research can affect patient outcomes.
 Dr. Martin raises the crucial question of how knowledge gained from genetic studies can effectively apply to globally diverse populations.
 While fundamental biology is shared among human populations, genetic variants differ in frequency due to unique human population histories.
-For instance, the predictability of certain traits, like height, is easier among people of European descent, but less accurate when applied to other populations, leading to misleading data outside the European model.
+For instance, polygenic scores for traits such as height show substantially higher predictive accuracy in European-ancestry cohorts than in others.
+Applied beyond those populations, the same scores lose validity because the variant frequencies and linkage patterns underlying the model are population-specific.

 Another key reason to drive diversity in precision medicine research is to address health disparities across different communities, both globally and nationally.
 Including more diversity in clinical trials can help address this inequality by finding treatments that work for everyone and understanding the differences in genotypes and patient outcomes across different populations.